-For hot pepper lovers, you may add a cayenne or any hot pepper varieties inside the stuffing.
+For hot pepper lovers, you may add cayenne or any hot pepper varieties inside the stuffing.

-Some varieties like these of bell pepper may taste sweeter than the others.
-Orange and red pepper possess more refreshing sweetness than purple and brown peppers.
+Some varieties like these bell pepper may taste sweeter than others.
+Orange and red pepper possesses more refreshing sweetness than purple and brown peppers.

-The pH level also plays a role on the outcome of taste.
-The soil must remain acidic with pH level from 5.5 to 7.0 for the fruits to stay sweet.
+The pH level also plays a role in the outcome of taste.
+The soil must remain acidic with a pH level from 5.5 to 7.0 for the fruits to stay sweet.
 Garden owners must conduct soil tests to ensure that the ground has good growing conditions.

 Novice Gardeners Can Enjoy Great Success With Growing Bell Peppers

 Growing bell peppers makes a great planting choice for new gardeners.
 Bell peppers take up tiny garden space, grow easily, add colors to a garden, and give more flavors to dishes.
-Growing pepper plants in your vegetable garden provides you with a lot of experiences about gardening.
+Growing pepper plants in your vegetable garden provide you with a lot of experience in gardening.
 Once you improve, there is almost no end to the pepper varieties you can explore!